Master of Nonprofit Management (MNM)

 Make your cause your career with a nonprofit management master’s

 Theory meets practice with Hamline’s Master of Nonprofit Management.
 You’ll immediately apply the skills learned in class to your current work, preparing you to manage the complex financial and strategic challenges facing nonprofit organizations.

-You’ll not only join a program specifically designed for your field, you will also:
+You’re not just joining a master’s degree program specifically designed for nonprofit management.
+You will also:

 - Develop your expertise and expand your network while working with an array of instructors and nonprofit executives from organizations such as the LifeSource, Amherst H. Wilder Foundation, and the Minneapolis Foundation

 - Discover how to successfully navigate the complexities of today’s nonprofits, including working with a broad range of stakeholders, while reaping the rewards of service